gretahayes19/bltbonanza/README.md

 # BLT Bonanza

 BLT Bonanza is the perfect game to play when it's getting close to lunch time.
-Move your plate around on the bottom of the screen to load up your slice of bread with as many yummy ingredients as you can fit -- but don't get too greedy.
-If you stack your stack too high without finishing it off with another slice of bread, you'll lose your lunch!
+Move your slice of bread around on the bottom of the screen to load up with falling ingredients, but watch out - some items are gross and will ruin your lunch!

 # Wireframe
 <img width="1137" alt="Screen Shot 2021-04-04 at 12 34 45 PM" src="https://user-images.githubusercontent.com/65029597/113515407-4ac90400-9542-11eb-9858-a4ac7483f632.png">